 Imposing restrictions on Passwords

-Talking of passwords, it becomes necessary to impose restrictions on password policies that hardens Windows login policy and makes users create strong passwords.
-You can use Group Policy Editor or command prompt to force restrictions on password – such as imposing minimum and maximum length of passwords, force usage of special characters, expiry of passwords, and more.
+Talking of passwords, it becomes necessary to impose restrictions on password policies that harden Windows login policy and makes users create strong passwords.
+You can use Group Policy Editor or command prompt to force restrictions on passwords – such as imposing minimum and maximum length of passwords, force usage of special characters, expiry of passwords, and more.

 To sum up what is the maximum password length in Windows 11/10 –

-- The minimum length is 8 characters and the maximum is 127 characters for a Local Account
+- The minimum recommended length is 8 characters and the maximum is 127 characters for a Local Account

 - If you use Microsoft Account to log into your Windows 11/10 machine, you cannot use more than 16 characters